 I have a question about funding

-11. What does the travel fellowship include?
+11. What does the travel bursary include?

-A: The travel fellowship includes round-trip economy airfare, travel to and from the venue, and meals and boarding (based on shared occupancy) for the duration of the institute.
+A: The travel bursary includes round-trip economy airfare, travel to and from the venue, and meals and boarding (based on shared occupancy) for the duration of the institute.
 It does not include visa processing costs, vaccination costs, travel insurance, local commute to the airport, international data/phone plans, excess baggage, or any additional room service requests.
 If your organization is able to cover your air travel, your travel to and from the venue and meals and boarding (based on shared occupancy) for the duration of the institute will be covered by IT for Change.

 12. Will there be any expenses I need to be prepared to bear?